derekwacks/personal_site/content/featured/drone/index.md

   - BrainGate's BCI
 ---

 Intracortical brain-computer-interface controlled flight simulation.
 Enabled the participant to fly a virtual drone using their brain signals.
 Wrote backend Python code that receives and processes decoded neural signals, controls game logic, and interfaces with a front-end simulation running Microsoft’s AirSim flight simulator in Unity.
-Ran research sessions to test the continuous kinematic control of BrainGate’s neural signal decoder.
+Ran 3 research sessions with the participant to test different control schemes for ease of use.